gitXite/gitXite/README.md

 - Udemy Courses

 ## 💡 What Drives Me
 I'm motivated by solving problems, continuous improvement, and seeing ideas come to life through code.
-Each project teaches me something new - from writing better logic to structuring apps and designing interfaces.
+Each project teaches me something new, from writing better logic to structuring apps and designing interfaces.

 I’m curious, driven, and always striving to push myself forward.